o3de/o3de.org/content/docs/userguide/rendering-graphics-shadows-intro.md

+description: ' Learn how to minimize the performance impact of rendering shadows in &ALY;. '
+slug: rendering-graphics-shadows-intro
+title: Environment Shadows
+---
 # Environment Shadows<a name="rendering-graphics-shadows-intro"></a>

 Lumberyard supports shadow casting from all light sources and shadow receiving on all deferred and most forward\-rendered geometry\.
 Traditional shadow mapping is used for shadow generation\.
 Light sources can be directional, such as from the sun and moon, or from point and area light sources\.